 That way, before October hits, I know exactly how much money I have available.

 When necessary, dip into your savings account to supplement your income

-One of the downsides of variable income is that some months your pay is a lot lower than others.
+One of the downsides of variable income is that in some months, your pay is a lot lower than in others.
 In the time I’ve been freelancing, I’ve learned that my income can vary drastically.

 In a perfect world, I would make at least enough each month to cover my bare minimum budget.
 But just in case that doesn’t happen, I want to be prepared.
 During those months where your income is lower than normal, you can dip into your savings account (the one you funded with your excess income) to help pay your bills.